Microsoft Dynamics 365 Blog

 How to Use Dynamics 365 With Azure Blob Storage

-Posted by Alanna Friedberg on Sep 6, 2022 10:15:00 AM
+Posted by Alanna Friedberg on May 6, 2025 10:00:00 AM

 How-to-Use-Dynamics-365-With-Azure-Blob-Storage-1Azure Storage Blob is cloud-based storage provided by Microsoft.
 It’s typically used by organizations needing to store and retrieve Binary Large Objects (BLOBs) or files.
 Users can allow customers to review unstructured data using Rest-based object storage.
 Dynamics365 now offers a way for users to store and retrieve attachments with Microsoft Azure Blob.

 While the capability is still officially in preview mode, making Azure Blob an alternative storage solution for Dynamics 365 solutions is currently part of Microsoft’s roadmap.
 Until it goes live, it’s best to use Azure Blob functions in a non-production mode on a trial basis.
+When planning for production, it’s important to understand Azure Blob storage pricing to manage costs effectively and avoid unexpected charges.

 Benefits of Using Azure Storage Blob with Dynamics 365